zsilbi/nuxt-icon-workerd/README.md

 npx wrangler dev .output/server/index.mjs --site .output/public
 ```

-5. Select all opened tabs in Chrome by holding the Shift keys
+5. Select all opened tabs in Chrome by holding the Shift key
 6. Refresh all tabs at the same time and check console for errors.
 The errored tabs will also contain an error message: `Error: The script will never generate a response.`
 7. Repeat steps 3-6 if no error is visible in console
 8. Remove `<Icon>` from `app.vue` and check again